akkartik/mu/tutorial/index.md

 other corners?

 Notice the `screen` variable.
-The `main` function always has access to a `screen` variable, and any function wanting to draw screen will need this variable.
+The `main` function always has access to a `screen` variable, and any function wanting to draw to the screen will need this variable.
 Later you'll learn to create and pass _fake screens_ within automated tests, so that we can maintain confidence that our graphics functions work as expected.

 The &ldquo;real&rdquo; screen on a Mu computer is sized to 1024 (0x400) pixels wide and 768 (0x300) pixels tall by default.
-Each pixel can take on 256 colors.
+Each pixel can take on [256 colors](http://akkartik.github.io/mu/html/vga_palette.html).
 Many other screen configurations are possible, but it'll be up to you to learn how to get to them.

 Graphics in Mu often involve literal integer constants.
 To help remember what they mean, you can attach _comment tokens_ -- any string without whitespace --